-- $\circ~$ SHOULD have g-sensitivity less than 0.1°/s/g. - SHOULD have cross-axis sensitivity of < 4.0 % and cross-axis sensitivity variation < 0.3% in device operation temperature range. - [C-2-4] MUST have a TYPE_GYROSCOPE_UNCALIBRATED with the same quality requirements as TYPE_GYROSCOPE . - [C-2-5] MUST have a TYPE_GEOMAGNETIC_FIELD sensor which: - $\circ~$ MUST have a measurement range between at least -900 and +900 $\mu T.$ - MUST have a measurement resolution of at least 5 LSB/uT. - MUST have a minimum measurement frequency of 5 Hz or lower. - MUST have a maximum measurement frequency of 50 Hz or higher. - $\circ~$ MUST have a measurement noise not above 0.5 uT. - [C-2-6] MUST have a TYPE_MAGNETIC_FIELD_UNCALIBRATED with the same quality requirements as TYPE_GEOMAGNETIC_FIELD and in addition: - MUST implement a non-wake-up form of this sensor with a buffering capability of at least 600 sensor events. - [C-SR] IS STRONGLY RECOMMENDED to have white noise spectrum from 1 Hz to at least 10 Hz when the report rate is 50 Hz or higher. - [C-2-7] MUST have a TYPE_PRESSURE sensor which: - MUST have a measurement range between at least 300 and 1100 hPa. - MUST have a measurement resolution of at least 80 LSB/hPa. - MUST have a minimum measurement frequency of 1 Hz or lower. - MUST have a maximum measurement frequency of 10 Hz or higher. - ∘ MUST have a measurement noise not above 2 Pa/√Hz. - MUST implement a non-wake-up form of this sensor with a buffering capability of at least 300 sensor events. - $\circ~$ MUST have a batching power consumption not worse than 2 mW. - [C-2-8] MUST have a TYPE GAME ROTATION VECTOR sensor. - [C-2-9] MUST have a TYPE_SIGNIFICANT_MOTION sensor which: - MUST have a power consumption not worse than 0.5 mW when device is static and 1.5 mW when device is moving. - [C-2-10] MUST have a TYPE_STEP_DETECTOR sensor which: - MUST implement a non-wake-up form of this sensor with a buffering capability of at least 100 sensor events. - $\circ~$ MUST have a power consumption not worse than 0.5 mW when device is static and 1.5 mW when device is moving. - MUST have a batching power consumption not worse than 4 mW. - [C-2-11] MUST have a TYPE STEP COUNTER sensor which: - MUST have a power consumption not worse than 0.5 mW when device is static and 1.5 mW when device is moving. - [C-2-12] MUST have a TILT DETECTOR sensor which: - MUST have a power consumption not worse than 0.5 mW when device is static and 1.5 mW when device is moving. - [C-2-13] The event timestamp of the same physical event reported by the Accelerometer, Gyroscope, and Magnetometer MUST be within 2.5 milliseconds of each other.
-The event timestamp of the same physical event reported by the Accelerometer and Gyroscope SHOULD be within 0.25 milliseconds of each other. - [C-2-14] MUST have Gyroscope sensor event timestamps on the same time base as the camera subsystem and within 1 milliseconds of error. - [C-2-15] MUST deliver samples to applications within 5 milliseconds from the time when the data is available on any of the above physical sensors to the application. - [C-2-16] MUST NOT have a power consumption higher than 0.5 mW when device is static and 2.0 mW when device is moving when any combination of the following sensors are enabled: - $\circ \ {\tt SENSOR_TYPE_SIGNIFICANT_MOTION}$ - $\circ \ SENSOR_TYPE_STEP_DETECTOR$ - SENSOR_TYPE_STEP_COUNTER - $\circ \ SENSOR_TILT_DETECTORS$ - [C-2-17] MAY have a TYPE_PROXIMITY sensor, but if present MUST have a minimum buffer capability of 100 sensor events.
+- $\circ~$ MUST have a power consumption not worse than 0.5 mW when device is static and 1.5 mW when device is moving. - $\,\circ\,$ MUST have a batching power consumption not worse than 4 mW. - [C-2-11] MUST have a TYPE STEP COUNTER sensor which: - MUST have a power consumption not worse than 0.5 mW when device is static and 1.5 mW when device is moving. - [C-2-12] MUST have a TILT_DETECTOR sensor which: - MUST have a power consumption not worse than 0.5 mW when device is static and 1.5 mW when device is moving. - [C-2-13] The event timestamp of the same physical event reported by the Accelerometer, Gyroscope, and Magnetometer MUST be within 2.5 milliseconds of each other.
+The event timestamp of the same physical event reported by the Accelerometer and Gyroscope SHOULD be within 0.25 milliseconds of each other. - [C-2-14] MUST have Gyroscope sensor event timestamps on the same time base as the camera subsystem and within 1 milliseconds of error. - [C-2-15] MUST deliver samples to applications within 5 milliseconds from the time when the data is available on any of the above physical sensors to the application. - [C-2-16] MUST NOT have a power consumption higher than 0.5 mW when device is static and 2.0 mW when device is moving when any combination of the following sensors are enabled: - SENSOR_TYPE_SIGNIFICANT_MOTION - SENSOR_TYPE_STEP_DETECTOR - SENSOR_TYPE_STEP_COUNTER - SENSOR_TILT_DETECTORS - [C-2-17] MAY have a TYPE_PROXIMITY sensor, but if present MUST have a minimum buffer capability of 100 sensor events.

 Note that all power consumption requirements in this section do not include the power consumption of the Application Processor.
-It is inclusive of the power drawn by the entire sensor chain-the sensor, any supporting circuitry, any dedicated sensor processing system, etc. If device implementations include direct sensor support, they:
+It is inclusive of the power drawn by the entire sensor chain-the sensor, any supporting circuitry, any dedicated sensor processing system, etc.

+If device implementations include direct sensor support, they:

 - [C-3-1] MUST correctly declare support of direct channel types and direct report rates level through the isDirectChannelTypeSupported and getHighestDirectReportRateLevel API.

 - [C-3-2] MUST support at least one of the two sensor direct channel types for all sensors that declare support for sensor direct channel.

-- TYPE_HARDWARE_BUFFER
+- TYPE HARDWARE BUFFER

-- TYPE_MEMORY_FILE
+- TYPE MEMORY FILE

 - SHOULD support event reporting through sensor direct channel for primary sensor (nonwakeup variant) of the following types:

 - TYPE_ACCELEROMETER

 - TYPE_ACCELEROMETER_UNCALIBRATED

 - TYPE_GYROSCOPE

 - TYPE_GYROSCOPE_UNCALIBRATED

-- TYPE_MAGNETIC_FIELD
+- TYPE MAGNETIC FIELD

 - TYPE_MAGNETIC_FIELD_UNCALIBRATED